 - We emphasize the social and cultural diversity of the signing community, which provides a foundation for building personal and professional relationships across socio-cultural communities.

 If you already hold a special education teaching certification in your state of residence, you can complete D/HH certification in Wisconsin or complete online courses (other than American Sign Language courses, which must be taken in person) toward possible D/HH certification in your home state.
-This is a graduate-level program, which can be combined with a Master’s degree in Exceptional Education.
+This is a graduate-level teacher evaluation program, which can be combined with a Master’s degree in Exceptional Education.

 See the D/HH Program Summary Sheet (PDF) for general program information.

+A Bachelor’s degree in any area is required for application.
 The program requirements for certification depend upon your educational background and previous teacher certification, though typically program length is approximately two years.

 The D/HH program is a cohort model program that begins coursework in the summer.
 We encourage you to apply in the fall, or early in spring, for admission consideration.
 You can find specific application deadlines on our Post-Baccalaureate Special Education Teacher Certification Admissions page, which also includes program application packet, information session dates, and additional application information.